jcassarly/chess/README.md

 ## About the program

-This program allows the user to play chess.
+This program allows the user to play chess (screenshots below).

 The pieces that can move have a blue outline.
 This depends on who's turn it is.
 Click these buttons to show their possible movesets the movesets will now be outlined in blue, if nothing is outlined in blue, the piece has no available moves.
 If the piece has available moves, you may choose where you would like the piece to move.
 If you dont want to move that piece, click on the piece again, it will deselect it